marschall-lab/gaftools/docs/guide.rst

 * The GFA should have a W line corresponding to the reference name provided as part of the command (using :code:`--reference-name`).
 * The reference path described by the W line should be cycle-free and oriented in the forward direction (path of the format :code:`>node_1>node_2....>node_N`)

+Note: From the Human Pangenome Reference Consortium, the graphs generated using minigraph-cactus follow these requirements.
+The PGGB graphs do not.

 Format of seqfile
 -----------------